praveensiddu/aws/lamp/README.md

 - curl http://localhost:80
 ###  Configure self signed TLS
 | Note: Steps in this section will configure with a self signed TLS certificate.
 You will have to explicitly trust the certificate in browzer.
-- curl https://localhost:443  443 should report Connection refused since TLS has not been configured.
+- curl https://localhost:443  should report "Connection refused" since TLS has not been configured.
 - wget https://raw.githubusercontent.com/praveensiddu/aws/main/lamp/configure-tls.sh
 - bash configure-tls.sh
 - curl https://localhost:443  should report self signed certificate error